oracle/node-oracledb/doc/api.md

 ##### Description

-A synchronous method that returns the document content as a String.
+A synchronous method that returns JSON document content as a String.

 An exception will occur if the document content cannot be converted to a string.